CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-09-15-how-to-stop-clear-from-clearing-scrollback-buffer.md

 tags:
   - bash
   - linux
-excerpt: "This article will show how to disable the behaviour of clear to erase this history of your terminal output."
+excerpt: "This article will show how to disable the behaviour of clear avoiding to erase this history of your terminal output."
 ---

 When working in a terminal shell trying and testing it can be very usefull to scroll back through all output that has passed by.
 Still you want to have an empty terminal from time to time when starting your next test.
-This you can do with either `Ctrl-L` or with `clear`.
+Usually you do this with `Ctrl-L` or with `clear`.
 There is an important difference between the two.

-Although the option "limit scrollback to" is unchecked the terminal is not consistent in keeping this promise.
-This is because the command `clear` has it’s own opinion about this.
-This article will describe how to make adjustments to the terminal settings in the shell to have clear behave as desired in this case: leave the scrollback history alone and show all.
+Although the option "limit scrollback to" is unchecked the terminal is not consistent in keeping this promise when using the previous commands.
+This is because the command `clear` has it’s own opinion about this what to do.

-This is a scripted version from my previous article Avoid clear to clear scrollback buffer of the terminal.
-The breakdown of this script will be discussed in this post.

-Below I will go step by step through the script.
+This article will describe how to make adjustments to the terminal settings in the shell to have `clear` behave like `Ctrl-L`in this case: leave the scrollback history alone and show all when scrolling back.
+For repeatable success, I have created a script for it that I will explain in detail here.
 At the bottom of the article you can find the whole script.

 ## The script step by step